oscaraandersson/midi2vid/README.md

-# MIDI2VID
+# Midi2Vid - Simple and Fast Midi to Video Converter

 Midi to video converter.
 This program renders the notes of a midi file to a video.
-The renderer is built on top of the [pygame](https://www.pygame.org/) library and uses multiple processes to generate the frames of the video.
+The renderer is built on top of the pygame library and uses multiple processes to generate the frames of the video.
 It then uses ffmpeg to convert the frames to a video.
 It also uses the fluidsynth library to render the midi file to a wav file.

 ![Example](/assets/midi2vid.jpg)